MicrosoftDocs/powerbi-docs/powerbi-docs/service-set-data-alerts.md

 >

 ## Set data alerts in Power BI service
-Watch Amanda add some alerts to tiles on their dashboard.
+Watch Amanda add some alerts to tiles on the dashboard.
 Then follow the step-by-step instructions below the video to try it out yourself.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JbL2-HJ8clE" frameborder="0" allowfullscreen></iframe>